 The Franklin County Democratic Committee will hold its reorganization meeting on Thursday, December 10 @ 7PM.
 The doors will open at 6 PM for registration.
 The meeting will be held at the Franklin County Dems Office at 527 S. Main Street in Rocky Mount.

-The Madison County Democratic Committee will hold its reorganization meeting on Sunday, January 10, 2016 @ 4PM. at the Madison Inn Restaurant (tentative).
+The Madison County Democratic Committee will hold its reorganization meeting on Sunday, January 17, 2016 @ 4PM (doors @ 3:30). in the upstairs meeting room (Extension Office) of the War Memorial Building at 2 South Main Street, Madison VA 22727.
 We will complete our slate of officers and updated by-laws at our Dec.
 12 meeting, and vote on those immediately following the election of committee members on Jan.
-10th.
+17th.
+A social will follow the conclusion of the elections.

 The Prince Edward County Democratic Committee will hold its reorganization meeting on January 6, 2016 @ 6:00PM. at the Prince Edward County Resources and Agriculture Building, 100 Industrial Road, Farmville VA 23901.
 The election of officers will occur at this time.